 Independence- Children begin to learn to function independently of their parents and others.

-Social Skills- Children practice modes of conversation, how to interact, and how the world will respond to such usage.
+Social Skills- Children practice modes of conversation, interact, and how the world will respond to such usage.

-Problem Solving- Children develop critical skills on how to break down a problem and resolve without aid.
+Problem Solving- Children develop critical skills to break down a problem and resolve it without aid.